GeehomThor/dijkstraatrest/README.md

 When User1 contributes to repository1, User2 contributed to repository1 and repository2, and User3 contribute to repository2.
 Then the shortest path between User1 and User3 will equal 2 and it will go through repository1 and repository2.

-We can run the application locally by simply running mvn clean package jetty:run
+The application is set to run on port 9090 (from the pom.xml) We can run the application locally by simply running : mvn clean package jetty:run